Profile: The Ukrainian-born “Kremlin consigliere” with Putin’s ear

 When Dmitriev landed the RDIF role, he was even more reluctant to openly admit his involvement in Kyiv’s Olympic Park.

-I have interviewed Dmitriev several times over the years and he was all incredibly accessible due to his desire to promote the RDIF and its global investment projects.
-At Bloomberg where I worked for six years, his PR representatives would pester bureaus around the world that "a Russian newsmaker" was in town.
+I have interviewed Dmitriev several times over the years and he was all incredibly accessible due to his desire to promote the RDIF, its investmetns and its global co-investors At Bloomberg where I worked for six years, his PR representatives would pester bureaus around the world that "a Russian newsmaker" was in town.

 In 2014 on the fringes the St Petersburg Economic forum, I was chatting with him for about 10 minutes about the RDIF and asked him finally about the Olympic cottage project and his family’s involvement.

-Dmitriev didn’t say a word, turned on heels and quickly walked away from the corporate tent where we chatting.
+Dmitriev didn’t say a word, turned on heels and quickly walked away from the corporate tent where we had been chatting.